ENGLISH LAVENDER

 Diseases and other problems

-This coral creeper is not prone to serious pests or diseases.
+The vine is not prone to serious pests or diseases.
 Caterpillars may eat the foliage.

-Water the coral vine regularly during the first growing season to get the plant off to a good start.
-Thereafter, a coral vine is relatively drought tolerant and requires only occasional irrigation.
+Water coral vine regularly during the first growing season to get the plant off to a good start.
+Thereafter, coral vine is relatively drought tolerant and requires only occasional irrigation.
 Once weekly during hot, dry weather is generally plenty.
 Coral vine normally needs no fertilizer.
 Prune it every year in late winter or early spring to keep the size in check, then trim as needed throughout the year.
 Alternatively, just shear the plant to the ground in spring.
 It will bounce back in no time at all.

-The flowers provide a very good source of nectar and pollen, it is extensively visited by honeybees producing light coloured honey with a lovely fragrance.
+Benefits for beesThe flowers provide a very good source of nectar and pollen, it is extensively visited by honey bees producing light coloured honey with a pleasant fragrance.

 STRAWBERRY